snbarnhouse/vanillajs-weather-app/readme.md

 ## Description/Features

-A weather app that provides the user with the current temperature, location, and a 5 day forecast for the city searched.
+A weather app that provides the user with the current temperature, weather description, location, and a 5 day forecast for the city searched.
 The user also has the ability to search the weather for their current location.

 ## Tech Stack